SSRR/SSRR2017/src/render/pages/cfp.html.md

 ### Papers and participation fall into:

 * Regular papers (4-6 pages) describing original work in SSR or work that can be applied to SSR domains.
 * Late Breaking Reports (1-2 pages) contributing novel directions or work which has not been fully analyzed or explored.
-Late Breaking Reports are reviewed and the relevance of the material to the SSR domains must be clear.
+Late Breaking Reports are reviewed and the relevance of the material to the SSRR domains must be clear.

 ### Submission